spader7/obsidian-git-sync/föreläsningar/Computer graphics/Graphics Hardware.md

 ### GPU
 - thousands of registers
 - hundreds of cores
-- simpler than a core in a cpu, but a lot m
+- simpler than a core in a cpu, but a lot more of them
 ### VRAM
 - The RAM for the GPU (sits inside the GPU)